GEDI: A Graph-based End-to-end Data Imputation Framework: Experiment

 \subsubsection{Comparison with benchmark models}

-Table~\ref{tab:target_result} shows the AUPRC performance against different methods across all missing rates.
-GEDI can achieve $7 \%$ improvement over the best-performing baseline, demonstrating the benefits of using the end-to-end framework.
-In comparison, the two-step impute-then-predict methods show the inconsistent performance between data imputation and target task for certain methods on some datasets (e.g., GEDI achieves the lowest imputation error in shoppers but with an AUPRC lower than GLFM based on the two-step approach).
-Additionally, note that HIVAE, which also adopts an end-to-end training scheme, performs even worse than the two-step imputation approaches.
+Table~\ref{tab:target_result} shows the mean AUPRC performance against different methods.
+GEDI can achieve $8 \%$ improvement over the best-performing baseline, demonstrating the benefits of using the end-to-end framework.
+In comparison, the two-step impute-then-predict methods show the inconsistent performance between data imputation and target task (e.g., GEDI under the two-step approach achieves the lowest imputation error in shoppers but with an AUPRC lower than GLFM).
+Additionally, one observe that the end-to-end performance of HIVAE is even worse than the two-step imputation approaches.
 One reason is that HIVAE employs an indirect approach to convert the prediction task into a missing data imputation task, which does not include the data imputation as an intermediate step.
 In contrast, GRAPE and GEDI are built on top of the outputs of the imputation tasks and are further regularized by the imputation losses.
 The imputation process helps the prediction task learn the most valuable relationships among features and similarities among observations, which serves as a strong inductive bias to the prediction model to prevent overfitting.
-We also compare the label prediction performance against different missing rates in Figure \ref{fig:target_performance_against_missing_rate}, which shows the consistent and significant improvement of GEDI over the other baseline methods.
-Note that GEDI outperforms GRAPE among all the missing rates.
-This additional improvement of GEDI comes from our multi-task and weight update framework, which adaptively adjusts the importance of imputation of each feature and the target task to improve the performance of the downstream task.
+We also compare the label prediction performance against different missing rates in Figure \ref{fig: hyperparameter results}b, which shows the consistent and significant improvement of GEDI over the other baseline methods.